react-navigation/react-navigation.github.io/docs/deep-linking.md

 sidebar_label: Deep linking
 ---

 In this guide we will set up our app to handle external URIs.
-Let's start with the SimpleApp that [we created in the getting started guide](/docs/intro).

-In this example, we want a URI like `mychat://chat/Taylor` to open our app and link straight into Taylor's chat page.
+Let's suppose that we want a URI like `mychat://chat/Eric` to open our app and link straight into a chat screen for some user named "Eric".

 ## Configuration